CP Campground Review – Rincon Parkway, Ventura, CA

 NEW!
 We’ve added a VIDEO overview (our very first campground video) at the bottom of the post.
 Check it out!

 Note/ When driving to Rincon Parkway, enter from the NORTH (exit 78 on Hwy 101, Skyline) so that you can park with your RV door facing the ocean side.
 The south entrance faces you the wrong way.

-This is an entirely first-come-first-serve camping area (no reservations) and although the views are amazing, the sites themselves are very, very basic.
+This park used to be entirely first-come-first-serve, but is now on a reservation system (see this link) and although the views are amazing, the sites themselves are very, very basic.
 The entire Parkway is basically just one long ~1.5 mile stretch of asphalt parking spaces along an ocean sea wall.
 On the west side you have the sea wall + ocean and on the east side you are directly next to Hwy 1 and the coastal railroad tracks.
 Sites are parking pads separated by painted white lines, all exactly 45-feet long and the rangers are *very* strict about parking everything you own within those white lines (no overhang allowed anywhere, not even into the bike lane).
 There are no hookups, no privacy or separation, no dedicated “sitting areas”, no fire pits and you are nose-to-tail with your neighbors.
 The only real differences between sites are site widths:

 - North End Sites: Towards the beginning of the Parkway (northernmost end, sites #5-#17) the sites are located by a high concrete sea-wall and are “double-wide” (~40+ foot wide) meaning you can easily fit a larger rig plus tow next to it.
 If you are 40-foot or larger I suggest stopping here at the very first open site you see.
 You can always unhook and scout further down from here if you wish, but this is absolutely the best/easiest area for larger rigs.